Did I go anywhere?

 New year.
 New insights.
 Onward!

 ps.
 This post contains affiliate links.
-If you make a purchase via one of these links, I will be paid a commission at no cost to you, and you will be helping me devote more time to writing books and blogging.
+If you make a purchase via one of these links, I will be paid a commission at no cost to you, and you will be helping me devote more time to writing books.
 Thank you!